kkmarv/IOTA-Digital-Student-ID/keeper/docs/rest-api.md

 # 2. Verifiable Credentials

 ## 2.1.
-POST `/api/credentials/save`
+POST `/api/credentials/store`

 Save a Verifiable Credential to local storage.

 ### Request Body <!-- omit in toc -->

+> The request must contain:
-> A name for the credential used to identify it later and the credential itself.
+> - a name for the credential which will be used to identify it later
+> - the credential itself

 ```json
 {